AWS Storage Options – SQS & Redshift

 Amazon Redshift

-• is a fast, fully-managed, petabyte-scale data warehouse service that makes it simple and cost-effective to efficiently analyze all your data using your existing business intelligence tools.
+• is a fast, fully-managed, petabyte-scale data warehouse service that makes it simple and cost-effective to efficiently analyze all data using existing business intelligence tools.

 • is optimized for datasets that range from a few hundred gigabytes to a petabyte or more.